 "Go to the minister's office, you'll see several applications for IPDs for frozen foods on her desk.
 She is refusing to sign them.
 Why?
 Does she have any idea what she is doing to our businesses?
 Of course, she does.
-She knows exactly what she is doing.
-Strangulating us to rush to him and all his products will be cleared.
-That is the game they are playing at the the jobs of Liberians in their Ministry of Commerce and the Minister, I am aware, has signed up to this," another businessman said.
+She knows exactly what she is means, he must be the only supplier and there will be a big rush to him and all his products will be cleared.
+That is the game they are playing at the Ministry of Commerce and the Minister, I am aware, has signed up to this," another businessman said.